Hydro3639/NanoPhase/README.md

 # NanoPhase
-Reference-quality genome reconstruction from complex metagenomes using only Nanopore long reads or hybrid strategy
+Reference-quality genome reconstruction from complex metagenomes using only Nanopore long reads or both long and short reads (hybrid strategy)